GfSE/SAF-Specification/viewpoints/Operational-Domain-Item-Kind-Viewpoint.md

 ## Concern
 * What operational exchange does the operational performers need to consume or provide?
 ## Presentation
-Operational Domain Item Kind(s) are managed in the domain knowledge package of Enterprise.
-Operational Domain Item Kind(s) shall be value type(s) or block(s).
-A BBD diagram featuring Operational Domain Item Kind(s) and their relationship(s) in terms of generalization, composition or general association shall be used.
+Operational Domain Item Kinds are managed in the domain knowledge package of Enterprise.
+Operational Domain Item Kinds shall be value types or blocks.
+A BBD diagram featuring Operational Domain Item Kinds and their Relationships in terms of generalization, composition or general association shall be used.

 ## Profile Model Reference
 * ItemFlow [SysML Profile]